 Beehive Composter Instructions

-Please note that these measurements are from the UK and converted from millimeters to inches.
+Please note that these measurements are from the UK and converted from millimeters/centimeters to inches.
 You may need to improvise at the hardware store.
 Also, these directions have been converted from a sketch.
-They may need some tinkering and adjustments.
+Consequently, they may need some tinkering and adjustments.

 drill-recommend pre-drilling your holes

 4 metal angle brackets